 In a non-stick pan, heat a tablespoon of sunflower oil and fry the smoked bacon pieces over medium to high heat.

-Fry the bacon for about 2-3 minutes, until the fat melts and becomes golden and a little crispy.
-The aroma of fried bacon and its slightly smoky taste will enrich our creamy mozzarella polenta that will become much more delicious and flavorful.
+Fry the bacon for about 2-3 minutes until the fat melts and becomes golden and a little crispy.
+The aroma of fried bacon and its slightly smoky taste will enrich our creamy mozzarella polenta, becoming much more delicious and flavorful.